 What do we need to do as an industry to secure IoT?
 Accenture’s latest brief, “Security Call to Action: Preparing for the Internet of Things,” says the most challenging aspects involve the IoT’s sheer expanse, and the diversity of industries and use cases it embraces.
 What does this mean for security?
 There is no one-size-fits-all solution.

-As a content portal featuring relevant news, resources, expert commentary and thought leadership on the security and privacy of the Internet of Things (IoT), we accept and encourage contributed content from both Smart Card Alliance members and non-member companies.
-If you are interested in contributing, please review our Contributor Q&A, and submit your story idea or draft to Adrian Riley at email@example.com.
+As a content portal featuring relevant news, resources, expert commentary and thought leadership on the security and privacy of the Internet of Things (IoT), we accept and encourage contributed content from both Secure Technology Alliance members and non-member companies.
+If you are interested in contributing, please review our Contributor Q&A, and submit your story idea or draft to Adrian Loth at firstname.lastname@example.org.
 We look forward to reading your submission!